What is Mimikatz? What can it do and how to protect

 Even if you have thousands of user accounts, only a few administrator accounts will be enough.

 To keep track of your privileged accounts and easily manage admin rights requests, I recommend you deploy a Privileged Access Management tool.
 Heimdal’s PAM solution not only lets you efficiently manage user rights but also allows users to safely install software themselves while providing logs and audit trails for data protection and compliance.
-What’s more, it is the only tool on the market that de-escalates users’ rights upon threat discovery (when used in tandem with our Threat Prevention or Endpoint Protection modules).
+What’s more, it is the only tool on the market that de-escalates users’ rights upon threat discovery (when used in tandem with our Threat Prevention or Endpoint Antivirus modules).

 #2.
 Upgrade the schema and functional level of your forest and domain to at least 2012 R2.